aayzaa/barcelona_rental_prices_no_sklearn/README.md

 # 📈 Barcelona Renting Price Predictor 📉

-_A predictor of renting prices in Barcelona._
+_A predictor of rental prices of apartments in Barcelona._

 ## How to try it 💻